anastasia/namecolor/README.md

 # name-color

-Transform a name or description in to a color
+Transform a name or description into a color representation

 This is the code used in [this article](https://pabloloyola.github.io/2018/04/01/color-language.html) where the paper [Character Sequence Models for Colorful Words](https://aclweb.org/anthology/D16-1202) is replicated.

+An accompanying blog post describing this task can be found here: https://pabloloyola.github.io/2018/04/01/color-language.html

 This code was tested on Pytorch 0.3.1